guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Imagine a device that somehow feeds the internet as a sixth sense.
 No need of a screen or keyboard.
 Applied properly, your brain could make sense of the patterns being fed to it.
 The moment you think of a fire-truck, the device would understand that thought, and feed all of the properties of a fire-truck back to you, instantaneously fetched from the internet.

-Using it just as a screen would make the chain smaller, but imaging what would happen if you would connect it to twitters firehose?
+Using it just as a screen would make the chain smaller, but imaging what would happen if you could connect it to twitters firehose?

 ### Removing the processing layer
 End user <-> Interface <-> Storage